isomerpages/moe-etd-tflb/_21cc-navigator/E21CC Quests.md

 variant: markdown
 description: ""
 ---
-<center><h4>E21CC Quests are SLS lessons that include lesson activities and interactives to help your students learn about the Emerging 21st Century Competencies.</h4>
-<h4>You can assign these Quests as self-paced lessons for Home-based Learning or use them in class!</h4></center>
+<center><p style="color: black;">E21CC Quests are SLS lessons that include lesson activities and interactives to help your students learn about the Emerging 21st Century Competencies.
+You can assign these Quests as self-paced lessons for Home-based Learning or use them in class!</p></center>
-<h4></h4>

 <table style="minWidth: 50px">
 <colgroup>
 <col>